tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 Ella felt like a breath of fresh air that I desperately needed.

-Ella poked at Cindy’s, who I was re-dressing.
+Ella poked at Cindy, who I was re-dressing.

 “Do you have any spare heads?” she asked, picking through my dolls.